Do-It-Yourself Credit Repair: The Essential Guide

 Judgments

-Judgments can stay on your credit report for up to seven years or until the statute of limitations expired, whichever was longer.
-However, the three major credit bureaus no longer include judgments on your credit reports.
+Although judgments can stay on your credit report for up to seven years, the three major credit bureaus no longer include them.
+The actual duration depends on the statute of limitations in your state.

 Repossessions

-Repossessions can stay on your credit report for up to seven years as well.
-However, you still remain liable for any remaining debt after a property (such as a car) has been repossessed, regardless of whether it appears on your credit report.
+Repossessions can stay on your credit report for up to seven years.
+However, you remain liable for any remaining debt after a property has been repossessed, regardless of whether it appears on your credit report.

 The DIY Credit Repair Method